Skip to main content

 bscript board list

-Lists all board architectures currently supported by the installed CLI version.
+Lists all board architectures currently supported by the installed CLI version (esp32 and host).

 bscript board list